darkn3rd/blog_tutorials/kubernetes/eks/baseline/minimal/02_awscli_eksctl/README.md

-# EKS with eksctl and VPC with AWS CLI
+# EKS via eksctl | VPC via AWS CLI

 This example creates the EKS networking layer using AWS CLI, then creates the EKS cluster using `eksctl`.